 Pinking shears: Pinking shears are scissors with a zigzag edge, which can help you make decorative cuts and patterns.
 They are also great for cutting fabrics that fray or unravel easily.

 Rotary cutter: A rotary cutter is another sewing tool used to cut fabric.
 It consists of a round blade that cuts fabric by rotating as it is rolled along fabric.
 Rotary cutters are great for cutting several layers of fabric and for creating rounded edges of patterns.
 It is important to keep your blade sharp so you don't damage your fabrics.
 Read our guide, How to Use a Rotary Cutter and Mat!

 Self-healing cutting mat: If you are using a rotary cutter, a self-healing mat is a must-have sewing tool so that you don't damage your work surface.
 Any nicks or dents in a self-healing mat will not be permanent.
 The mat will also keep your fabric from slipping and protect your blade from becoming dull.

 Iron: Measuring or sewing non-pressed fabric is a no-no, so make sure you have an iron.

 Pins, clips, and pattern weights: Keep everything in its place with pins.
-There are several different types of pins (learn more about that soon for National Sewing Month!) and all have their uses.
+There are several different types of pins (learn more about pattern weights here) and all have their uses.
 If you don't want to pin anything, clips or pattern weights are fantastic alternatives.
-Again, you'll learn about pattern weights soon for our 2020 promotion!
 Below, there's an assortment of popular pins used in sewing, like ball head pins of different sizes.